-As always, we recommend consulting with your fabrication partner as each stone is composed of its own unique characteristics and some stones may react differently to water and moisture than others (depending on their mineral composition).
+As always, we recommend consulting with your fabrication partner as each stone is composes its own unique characteristics and some stones may react differently to water and moisture than others (depending on their mineral composition).

 What causes marble to rust?

-If exposed to certain liquids, marble containing certain minerals (for example, pyrite) can begin to oxidize.
+If exposed to certain liquids, marble containing certain minerals (for example, pyrite) can oxidize.
 Oxidation is what we call rust.
-Minerals like pyrite won’t oxidize unless they have been exposed to water, acid or bleach.
+Minerals like pyrite won’t oxidize unless it has exposed them to water, acid or bleach.

-If a marble possesses colors or colorful veining, this essentially means the slab has trace minerals present that can potentially rust.
-However, a marble slab will not rust unless it is exposed to oxidizing liquids (such as water, acid or bleach), and is not treated properly afterwards.
+If a marble possesses colors or colorful veining, this essentially means the slab has trace minerals present that might rust.
+However, a marble slab will not rust unless it was exposed to oxidizing liquids (such as water, acid or bleach), and is not treated properly afterwards.

 What are pyrite inclusions and why are they prominent in marble?

 Pyrite is a yellowish, metallic looking sulfide mineral most commonly found in white marbles.
 Pyrite can group together and form small, randomly distributed groupings of iron-bearing minerals, called inclusions, that naturally occur in most white stones.

 If your slab is installed, sealed, and maintained properly, then rust is not going to be a problem.
 From Washington D.C. to Milan, century old buildings constructed of marble have not rusted as a result of proper care and maintenance.

 How can your fabricator make sure that “rust bleeding” does not occur in your stone?